Best Travel Credit Cards 2026

 Common questions

-Are travel cards worth the annual fee?
+Is a premium travel card worth the annual fee?

 Last updated: June 2026.
 Rates, fees, and issuer rules change — confirm current terms before you apply or transfer a balance.
 This is general information, not personal financial advice.